ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 # Content types

 A content type is a base for new content items.
-It defines what Fields are available in the content item.
+It defines what fields are available in the content item.

 ![Content types](admin_panel_content_types.png "Content types")

-For example, a new content type called *Article* can have Fields such as title, author, body, image, etc.
+For example, a new content type called *Article* can have fields such as title, author, body, image, etc.
 Based on this content type, you can create any number of content items. content types are organized into groups.